ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

   url: "/assets/blog/aws-image-gallery/cover.webp"
 ---

-# How to make a big image gallery fast
 Big image galleries can be a nightmare to make, they use huge amounts of storage and load slowly.
 So the challenge was to find a relatively cheap way to store this large amounts of images somewhere, but of course the gallery should still have a very fast load time.

 With these prerequesites we decided to give AWS a try.
 With AWS we would have the possibility for a big storage (S3) for our images, for serverless functions (lambda) to create our thumbnails on the image oupload and for a CDN (CloudFront) to have the images cached.